mikewest/embedding-requires-opt-in/README.md

 ### Should we establish some pithy "I'm a widget!" header?

 Some widget providers would likely want to make themselves broadly available, setting something like `Content-Security-Policy: frame-ancestors *` on practically every response.
 This doesn't seem like a substantial burden.
-Still, given CSP's conceptual complexity, it might be reasonable to create some sort of clear shorthand for the common widgety use case (perhaps the nonstandard but somewhat common `X-Frame-Options: ALLOWALL` (~0.6% of XFO responses in HTTP Archive)?).
+Still, given CSP's conceptual complexity, it might be reasonable to create some sort of clear shorthand for the common widgety use case.
+Perhaps the nonstandard but somewhat common `X-Frame-Options: ALLOWALL` (~0.6% of XFO responses in HTTP Archive) would be a good fit?
+This would basically require only removing a note from HTML and adding "If `xFrameOptions[0]` is 'allowall', then return true" to the [XFO algorithm](https://html.spec.whatwg.org/#check-a-navigation-response's-adherence-to-x-frame-options).

 > HTTP Archive query for the data above:
 >